makerdao/mips/MIP20/mip20.md

 ## Component summary

 #### MIP20c1: Definitions
+defines **Target Price**, **Target Rate**, **Target Price Adjustment Module**, and **Target Price Cap**.
 #### MIP20c2: Desired properties
+lists important properties that the `Vox` implementation must satisfy.
 #### MIP20c3: Proposed code
+contains snippet of proposed implementation.
 #### MIP20c4: Test cases
+lists existing test cases, including integration test
 #### MIP20c5: Security considerations
+comments on the limited nature of the security implications of adding the `Vox`.
 #### MIP20c6: Other considerations
+describes the changes to governance of monetary policy, and contrasts the proposal in this MIP with the TRFM.
 #### MIP20c7: Formal verification/audit information
+comments on the amenability of the proposed code to formal verification, even though formal specification, audit, or code review have yet to be conducted.
 #### MIP20c8: Licensing
+states the license under which the proposal and code are distributed.

 ## Motivation